Updated 16 September 2020

-Following the recently announced extension of the JobKeeper programme and the Federal Government’s Budget Update, we revisit the relief measures available to corporations experiencing financial distress during the COVID-19 pandemic, which are currently scheduled to end in September.
+In July this year, following the announced extension of the Jobkeeper programme and the Federal Government’s Budget Update, we revisited the relief measures available to corporations experiencing financial distress during the COVID-19 pandemic, which were then scheduled to end in September.
 We have since updated this article to reflect the Federal Government’s recent announcement that the relief measures are to be extended until 31 December 2020.

 On 25 March 2020 the Coronavirus Economic Response Package Omnibus Act (2020) was enacted, providing temporary relief for financially distressed businesses.
-Subject to further regulation, the following measures are due to expire on 24 September 2020.
+The measures enacted were due to expire on 24 September 2020.
 However, on 7 September 2020 the Federal Government announced an extension to the temporary insolvency and bankruptcy measures until 31 December 2020.
 The extensions will be enacted via Regulations yet to be released.

 - Changes to increase the threshold at which creditors can issue a statutory demand to a company from $2,000 to $20,000, and an increase in the statutory period for a response from 21 days to six months from the date of service;